Artillery and Missile Officer ... (Military - Officer)

 A person in this career:

-• Monitors equipment during testing, simulations, and missile firing exercises to detect operator error and/or systems malfunctions and initiate corrective action, if required
+• Monitors equipment during testing, simulations, and missile firing exercises to detect operator error and/or systems malfunctions and initiates corrective action, if require

-• Develops policies and procedures for current and future nuclear and missile operations systems
+• Develops policies and procedures for safe and secure weapon operations

-• Establishes organizational structure and determine personnel required to support mission areas
+• Establishes organizational structure and determines personnel required to support mission areas

 • Prepares, plans for, and coordinates the execution of naval fire surface support (NSFS)